navytuner/cgv-bot/README.md

 # 🎬 cgv-bot

-A telegram chatbot that automates interaction with CGV(Yongsan), which has the largest IMAX screen in South Korea.
+A telegram chatbot that automates interaction with CGV Yongsan, which has the largest IMAX screen in South Korea.
-It checks if whether there is any seat for your choices(date and movie) and show the number of remaining seats with movie timetable.
+It checks seat availability based on your selected date and movie, and displays the number of remaining seats along with movie schedule.

----
+I made this bot for myself to book the best seat of IMAX and watch Mission: Impossible - The Final Reckoning.

 ## 📦 Features